 Toward a Transnational and Cross-Cultural

-Analysis of Family Violence - Issues and Recommendations
+Analysis of Family Violence - Issues and Recommendations.

-Marie-Marthe Cousineau, University of Montréal
+Marie-Marthe Cousineau, University of Montreal.
+Gilles Rondeau, University of

-Violence Against Women, Vol. 10, No. 8, 935-949 (2004)
+Violence Against Women, Vol. 10, No. 8, 935-949 (2004).

-studies.
+Issues and priorities for prevalence surveys and intervention studies.
 What is meant by transnational analysis or cross-cultural analysis and research?

+Entailment Theory and Method: A Cross-Cultural Analysis of the Sexual Division of Labor - Cross-Cultural Research, Vol. 12, No. 1, 1-24.
 An inductive application of the method of entailment analysis has led to formulation of a new theory of the sexual division of labor.

 A cross-cultural analysis of motivation for eating as a potential

-factor in the emergence of global obesity: Japan and the United States
+factor in the emergence of global obesity: Japan and the United States.

-Steven R. Hawks, Hala N. Madanat, Ray M. Merrill, Marylynn B. Goudy and Takeo Miyagawa
+Steven R. Hawks, Hala N. Madanat, Ray M. Merrill, Marylynn B. Goudy and Takeo Miyagawa.

-Japan were more likely to eat for physical or environmental reasons.
+Women in the US were more likely to initiate eating for emotional reasons and women in Japan were more likely to eat for physical or environmental reasons.
 Women and men in the US were more likely than the Japanese respondents to eat in response to viewing TV.